 Triple-negative breast cancer is very aggressive type of cancer that does not have targeted therapies.
 Compared to other subtypes of the disease, patients with this disease have an increased response to treatment with cytotoxic drugs.
 But while the targeted drugs are used to attack the specific molecular features that contribute to the development of cancer, chemotherapy attacks all rapidly dividing cells.

-Knowing how patients with triple negative breast cancer will respond to chemotherapy, doctors can determine the best course of treatment.
+Knowing how patients will respond to chemotherapy with triple negative breast cancer, doctors can determine the best course of treatment.